SamMSalem/Diabetes-USA-Analysis/README.md

 ### Which US counties have the highest diagnosed diabetes cases and percentages, and what is the total number of the cases in those counties?

+### What are the top 20 states with the highest overall percentage of diagnosed diabetes?

+### What are the top 20 counties/states with the highest overall cases of diagnosed diabetes?

       # calculating the total diagnosed diabetes cases in the top 20 states
     total_diagnosed_cases = full_df[['Diagnosed Diabetes-2021-Percentage', 'State', 'county_population', 'County']]
     total_diagnosed_cases['Total_Cases'] = total_diagnosed_cases['Diagnosed Diabetes-2021-Percentage'] /100 *    total_diagnosed_cases['county_population']